 Menomonie, WI 54751

 The Mabel Tainter Memorial is a community treasure that was rescued from neglect and the temptation to build new.
 The impressive Memorial has recently been renovated and reenergized as the Mabel Tainter Center for the Arts.
 Built in 1889, the Memorial is a Wisconsin State historic site, recognized for its progressive purpose as a community center.
 The Mabel Tainter Memorial, built by lumber baron Andrew Tainter, housed a public library with reading room, live performance theatre, and served as home to the Unitarian Society.
 Today, it is a center for regional visual and performing arts events and exhibits.
+In 2014 CNN names the Mabel Tainter as one of the World’s most spectacular Theaters!
 For more information and a schedule of performances visit www.mabeltainter.com.

 Box Office and General Theater Information: